cscvlab/SKS-Homography/README.md

 ## Algebraic Simplicity
+### No Need to Construct A Linear System of Equations
+Previous methods

 ### Division-Free Solver
 ACA is extremely concise in algebra and only need 85 addtions, subtractions and multiplications of floating-point numbers to compute homographies up to a scale.
 Among four arithmetic operations, the most complicated division is avoided in ACA.